 Just finished up a new poster for the KU Wind Ensemble for an upcoming concert featuring a Civil War-inspired piece by Jim Barnes titled Symphonic Requiem.
-The type at the top is fairly simple, this site but I liked how it turned out.
+The type at the top is fairly simple, but I liked how it turned out.
 I’ll have to remember that combination in the future.

-I recently did a presentation titled A Phone, viagra 60mg a Tennis Ball, and a Wardrobe: Tools for Designing Effective Slide Presentations, dealing with basic design tips to help people craft better slide presentations and aimed at raising design awareness in general.
+I recently did a presentation titled A Phone, a Tennis Ball, and a Wardrobe: Tools for Designing Effective Slide Presentations, dealing with basic design tips to help people craft better slide presentations and aimed at raising design awareness in general.
 (Download the handout here (PDF).)

 This is a poster I did for the 2010 KU Jazz Festival, capsule taking place on March 5-6.
 This year’s festival will feature Kenny Garrett (one of my favorite alto players) and his quartet.
 Here are a couple of older videos (like this little tune called Giant Steps) that I think explains it all.
 If you’re a music fan, definitely head down for both nights of the festival!